tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

 We can build images from a text file called a Dockerfile.
 You can think of a Dockerfile as a recipe for creating images.
 The instructions within a dockerfile either add files/folders to the image, add metadata to the image, or both.

-Create a new file and save is as Dockerfile:
+Create a new file and save it as `Dockerfile`:

 ```
 touch Dockerfile